jbakse/site_builder/content/animation/index.md

 ## Keep Sketching!

 ### Base
-This week focus on creating smooth, pre-rendered animations.{bigger}
+This week focuses on creating smooth pre-rendered animations.{bigger}

 ### Challenge: Comp Form Bumper

 Create a three-second bumper for Computational Form

-- Should be exactly 90 frames.
-3 seconds @ 30fps
+- Should be exactly 90 frames: 3 seconds @ 30fps
-- Should have a clear progression: beginning, middle, end.
+- Should have a clear progression: beginning, middle, end
 - Should feature either the text “Compform” or “Computational Form”
 - Consider including the five-triangle "Sierpinski" icon
 - Consider adding music or sound in post production